jcberthon/unifi-docker/README.md

 The first change compare to original fork is that I use the Docker init and the Unifi Controller init script.
 So I could remove a lot of unecessary stuff.

-In addition, I use the Debian/Ubuntu APT repository from Unifi instead of downloading individual packages, this avoids changing the Dockerfile for each new release from Unifi.
+In addition, I use the [Debian/Ubuntu APT repository from Unifi](https://help.ubnt.com/hc/en-us/articles/220066768-UniFi-How-to-Install-Update-via-APT-on-Debian-or-Ubuntu) instead of downloading individual packages, this avoids changing the Dockerfile for each new release from Unifi.
 I simply need to rebuild my image.
+In addition, Ubiquiti is using "rolling updates" so that by using the "stable" branch you get always the latest stable release (was 5.4.x when I started, is now 5.5.x at time of edition)

 Finally the last change is about security, I'm dropping every possible privileges, I can user user namespaces so that the container processes do not run as root, I'm not binding the container to the host networking but